keithguerin/custom-gulp-webapp/README.md

 - While developing locally:
 	- Supports namespaced folders instead of filetype specific folders
 	- Compiles css files to same directory as scss files (instead of .tmp)
+	- gulp-newer is utilized when the watch task is run, for faster compilation